wing5wong/artisan-whs-static/source/_news/2019-11-01_machete-clan-performing-on-home-ground.md

 The former WHS lads were playing the last gig of their 2 month NZ ‘Homeless Monsters’ Tour on home soil and the crowd were loving every minute of it!

-Awesome guys, Wangaz loved having you!
+Awesome guys, Wangaz enjoyed having you!